AI Biomechanics Analysis: How Motion Tracking Solves the Patterson-Gimlin Film Mystery

 Q: What makes the Patterson-Gimlin subject’s movements ‘impossible’ for a human in a costume?

 A: Three key factors: (1) Muscle flex signatures, surface displacement patterns match biological tissue rather than foam padding materials available in 1967.
-(2) Movement efficiency, the subject maintains consistent gait despite top-heavy proportions that would exhaust a human performer.
+(2) Movement efficiency, the subject maintains a consistent gait despite top-heavy proportions that would exhaust a human performer.
 (3) Joint coordination, humans in costumes show 15-20ms timing delays between joint movements; the Patterson subject shows coordinated movement consistent with natural locomotion.
 No single factor is conclusive, but the combination creates a biomechanical profile that doesn’t match any tested costume recreation.

 Q: What specific AI tools would I need to perform this type of biomechanical analysis?